EdJoPaTo/website-stalker-example/work/frame/de-en.md

 **developer laptop**
 ==========

-Framework Laptop 13 Pro delivers 20 hours of battery life[🗲,](#fw13pro-battery-info) Intel Core Ultra Series 3 processors, LPCAMM2 memory, and a haptic touchpad in a refined CNC aluminum chassis.
+Framework Laptop 13 Pro delivers 20 hours of battery life [**ϟ**](#fw13pro-battery-info), Intel Core Ultra Series 3 processors, LPCAMM2 memory, and a haptic touchpad in a refined CNC aluminum chassis.
 Still repairable, upgradeable, and customizable, with excellent Linux support.
 Now with nothing holding you back.

 The ultimate
 **developer laptop**
 ==========

-Framework Laptop 13 Pro delivers 20 hours of battery life[🗲,](#fw13pro-battery-info) Intel Core Ultra Series 3 processors, LPCAMM2 memory, and a haptic touchpad in a refined CNC aluminum chassis.
+Framework Laptop 13 Pro delivers 20 hours of battery life [**ϟ**](#fw13pro-battery-info), Intel Core Ultra Series 3 processors, LPCAMM2 memory, and a haptic touchpad in a refined CNC aluminum chassis.
 Still repairable, upgradeable, and customizable, with excellent Linux support.
 Now with nothing holding you back.

 [Configure now Configure now](/de/en/products/laptop13pro-diy-intel-ultra-3/configuration/new) [Learn more Learn more](/de/en/laptop13pro)